jeffersonvivanco/HTTP_Notes/java_keytool.md

 the keystore password (new or existing), followed by a Distinguished Name prompt (for the private key), then the desired private key password.

+options
+* `-keyalg` - key generation algorithm.
+Commonly it is either RSA (mostly used) or DSA (default).
+* `-sigalg` - the signature algorithm.
+  * ex: `-sigalg SHA1withRSA` - Here it says hash/digest the message
+    with SHA1 and then encrypt it using a RSA private key.
+If you do not specify then keytool uses default key pair generation algorithm as "DSA".
+The signature algorithm is derived from the algorithm of the underlying private key: If the underlying private key is of type "DSA", the default signature algorithm is "SHA1withDSA", and if the underlying private key is of type "RSA", the default signature algorithm is "MD5withRSA".

 ### Generate CSR for Existing Private Key
 Use this method if you want to generate a CSR (Certificate Signing